digitas28/bot-discord-auto-random-chat/README.md

   4. input delay chat and delay delete message in seconds
   5. write in discord chat `!ikuzo <number of messages>`

+# NOTE
+  You can edit message in line 46 main.py

 # DWYOR